wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 -   Add a `Group` block
 -   Create nested structure
+-   Expect only selected block title is visible in `Breadcrumbs` on root list level
--   Check if each time you change selection `Breadcrumbs` show focused block title and focused block icon
+-   Expect focused block title and focused block icon is visible in `Breadcrumbs` on deeper levels
--   Check if each time you change selection `Breadcrumbs` show top most parent block icon
+-   Expect top most parent block icon is visible in `Breadcrumbs` on deeper levels
--   Check if `Breadcrumbs` renders navigation up button
+-   Expect `Breadcrumbs` renders navigation up button on deeper levels

 Expected look:
 ![BreadcrumbsRoot](../resources/group-breadcrumbs-root.png)